mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 </nav>
 {% endhighlight %}

-Later we will expand it with some logic for Sign in logging and log-out
+Later we will expand it with some logic for sessions and accessing restricted pages.

 Messages box, will display all communicates produced by application.
 Every feedback improves tremendously user experience with the app.
 It consists of simple div and some Jinja logic to manage messages produced by Flask: